kaleben0/The_Source/README.md

 * chown -R www-data:www-data the_source <--- Might be different based on your webserver of choice

 <h3>PrivateBin</h3>
-For PrivateBin to display in the iframe, you need to modify this file.
+* For PrivateBin to display in the iframe, you need to modify this file. '/lib/Controller.php'
-"/lib/Controller.php"
-Comment out this line header('X-Frame-Options: DENY');"
+* Comment out this line 'header('X-Frame-Options: DENY');'

 <h2>It is HIGHLY recommended that you protect your site with at least Basic Authentication </h2>